The Initial Setup Wizard helps onboarding specialists guide managers through key configuration steps for the WorkEasy platform.

 Maximum shift and rest hours: Sets limits for how long an employee can work in a shift and how much break time is required between shifts.

-Clock in/out method: Allows selection between manual punch options (In, Out, Break) or automatic punch logic.
+Clock in/out method: Allows selection between manual punch options or automatic punch logic.

 Time reporting methods: Lets you choose how employees will report time, such as through time clocks, web, mobile app, or manual timesheets.